Use case

 How the cadence runs

-Turn ownership risk into a managed transfer loop.
+Turn ownership concentration into a managed transfer loop.

-The goal is not just to identify fragility, but to reduce it visibly.
+The goal is not just to identify concentration, but to improve shared coverage visibly.

 Review